-The Medical Education and Simulation Training Center at Riverside epitomizes the future of health care in our community for patients, physicians, nurses and medical technicians.
+The Huntington Ingalls Industries Education and Simulation Training Center at Riverside epitomizes the future of health care in our community for patients, physicians, nurses and medical technicians.

 At the core of the Center will be the Dr. Brandon Rogers Simulation Lab, named in memory of an exceptional physician and singer who was from Portsmouth and a resident in the Riverside Family Medicine Program at the time of his death in the summer of 2017.
 Simulation instrumentation and virtual reality tools housed here will enable clinicians to maintain and frequently update skills to better care for our patients.

 Finally, the Center will help attract new physicians to the medical residency programs housed within Riverside.
-These residents join us for between 1 – 4 years as a critical part of their clinical training, and often stay to practice as part of our medical community.
+These residents join us for between one and four years as a critical part of their clinical training, and often stay to practice as part of our medical community.
 The ability and discipline to train within a setting such as this is reflective of the Riverside Mission – to care for others as we would care for those we love.

-- Repetition of procedures, introduction of variables and reflection of actions taken without patient exposure to possible human error
+- Repetition of procedures, introduction of variables and reflection of actions can be taken without patient exposure to possible human error.

-- The Center for Medical Education at Riverside will house the Simulation Lab along with classroom space, a resident study lounge, library and laboratories.
+The Huntington Ingalls Industries Education & Training Center at Riverside will house the simulation lab along with classroom space, a resident study lounge, library and laboratories.

 - Come in various sizes, genders and ethnicities and can be used to perform a wide range of procedures (basics to highly complex)

 - Will simulate heart, lung and bowel sounds and utter basic words and phrases

 - Advanced models can sweat, cry, bleed, convulse and speak phrases and sounds